Four OT students discussing the layout of a room during a lab exercise

 Upon completion of all of their academic work, students then enter the community to apply their knowledge, skills and abilities through completion of their Level II Fieldworks.
 Belmont has established over 800 clinical sites in occupational therapy across the United States.

-The goal of Level II fieldwork is to develop competent, generalist occupational therapists.
+The goal of Level II fieldwork is to develop competent, entry-level occupational therapy generalists.

 Level II fieldwork includes an in-depth experience in delivering occupational therapy services to clients.
 During this experience you will get to apply what you've learned in the classroom to occupational therapy intervention programs for clients in a wide variety of traditional and emerging practice settings.